spring-ai-community/mcp-security/README.md

 Provides OAuth 2.0 resource server capabilities for [Spring AI's MCP servers](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-server-boot-starter-docs.html).
+It also provides basic support for API-key based servers.
 This module is compatible with Spring WebMVC-based servers only.

 ### Add to your project